9tin9tin9/lli_c/README.md

 ## Implement note

 This interpreter was originally writen in rust.
+But the performance of the C version is a lot better, so the rust version was abandoned.